janosh/matbench-discovery/site/src/routes/paper/preprint/+page.md

 <summary>

 We present a new machine learning (ML) benchmark for materials stability predictions named `Matbench Discovery`.
-A goal of this benchmark is to highlight the need to focus on metrics that directly measure their utility in prospective discovery campaigns as opposed to analyzing models based on predictive accuracy alone.
+A goal of this benchmark is to highlight the need to focus on metrics that directly measure their hit rate in prospective discovery campaigns as opposed to analyzing models based on predictive accuracy alone.
 Our benchmark consists of a task designed to closely simulate the deployment of ML energy models in a high-throughput search for stable inorganic crystals.
 To shed light on the question which type of ML performs best at materials discovery, we explore a wide variety of models covering multiple methodologies.
-Our selection ranges from random forests to GNNs, from one-shot predictors to iterative Bayesian optimizers and interatomic potential (IAP) relaxers that closely emulate DFT.
+Our selection ranges from random forests to GNNs, from one-shot predictors over iterative Bayesian optimizers to interatomic potential (IAP) relaxers that closely emulate DFT.
 We find the M3GNet IAP to achieve the highest F1 score of 0.58 and $R^2$ of 0.59 while MEGNet wins on discovery acceleration factor (DAF) with 2.94.
-Our results provide valuable insights for maintainers of high throughput materials databases to start using these models as triaging steps to more effectively allocate compute for DFT relaxations.
+Our results provide valuable insights for maintainers of high throughput materials databases to start using these models as triaging steps for effectively allocating DFT relaxations.

 </summary>

 ## Introduction

 The use of neural networks for learning the density-functional theory (DFT) potential energy surface (PES) can be traced as far back as @behler_generalized_2007.
-Ever since, material scientists have devoted significant effort to developing ever more sophisticated model architectures for tackling this problem.
+This work opened the flood gates for material scientists everywhere to devote significant effort into fitting ever more sophisticated models to the PES.
 Initially, most of these models were trained and deployed as interatomic potentials to study known materials of interest which required curating custom training data for each application @bartok_machine_2018 @deringer_general-purpose_2020.
-As larger and more diverse datasets emerged from initiatives like the Materials Project (MP) @jain_commentary_2013 or the Open Quantum Materials Database (OQMD) @saal_materials_2013, researchers have begun to train models that cover the full periodic table opening up the prospect of ML-guided materials discovery.
+As larger and more diverse datasets emerged from initiatives like the Materials Project (MP) @jain_commentary_2013 or the Open Quantum Materials Database (OQMD) @saal_materials_2013, researchers have begun to train models that cover the full periodic table, opening up the prospect of ML-guided materials discovery to increase hit rate and speed of DFT/expert-driven searches.

-Yet despite many advances in ML for materials discovery, it is unclear which methodology performs best at predicting material stability.
+Yet despite many advances in ML for materials discovery, it is unclear which methodology performs best at predicting material stability, let alone which model.
 Recent areas of progress include

 1. one-shot predictors like Wren @goodall_rapid_2022,
 1. universal force predictors such as M3GNet @chen_universal_2022 that emulate density functional theory to relax crystal structures according to Newton's laws, and
 1. Bayesian optimizers like BOWSR that, paired with any energy model, treat structure relaxation as a black-box optimization problem @zuo_accelerating_2021.

-Ideally, the question of which ML stability prediction algorithms perform best should be answered decisively _before_ operators of large DFT databases like MP or the OQMD commit significant resources to new efforts to expand their databases.
+Ideally, the question of which ML stability prediction algorithms perform best should be answered decisively _before_ large DFT databases like MP or the OQMD commit significant resources to new efforts to expand their databases.
 In this work, we aim to answer which of these is the winning methodology in a future-proof benchmark that closely simulates using ML to guide a real-world discovery campaign.

-Disclaimer: Note that we choose distance to the DFT convex hull as the strongest still easily obtainable proxy for actual crystal stability.
-Our ground truth is ignorant of entropic stabilization and metastable states.
+We use the distance to the PBE DFT convex hull as the best proxy of true crystal stability on available on large datasets, recognizing that our ground truth is ignorant of entropic stabilization or metastable states.

 ## Related Work